 • Learn and practice safe crane handling and restraint techniques

 • Conduct breeding behavior observations and learn to identify crane behaviors and vocalizations

 • Acquire an understanding of captive propagation including participation in artificial insemination, egg incubation, and chick rearing

 • Achieve experience planning, designing, implementing, and evaluating a behavioral modification program (enrichment or training based)

 • Assist with routine crane facility maintenance activities

 • Learn about ICF project initiatives related to crane ecology, behavior and husbandry, field conservation and ecology; and ecosystem restoration techniques and processes.

-A $567/month stipend and comfortable on-site housing accommodations are provided at no charge.
+A taxable $567/month stipend and comfortable on-site housing accommodations are provided at no charge.
 Applicants should be prepared to live in a co-ed communal living situation and be able to work outdoors every day in all weather conditions found in Wisconsin.
 Aviculture Interns will work weekends and holidays; they will have two consecutive days off during the work week.
-A typical work week may be 40-50 hours and may require some evening checks.
+A typical work week may be 40-50 hours and will require some evening checks.
 Applicants must have a valid driver’s license.
 All applicants must be eligible to work in the United States at the time they apply.
 Candidates without a work visa must obtain one before they will be considered for an internship.